-The astrological technique known as Secondary Progressions (the most widely used type) it is often perceived as a taboo subject by many astrological apprentices.
+The astrological technique known as Secondary Progressions (the most widely used type) is often perceived as a taboo subject by many astrological apprentices.
 Beginners have been made to believe that Secondary Progressions are very difficult and that their study should be left to more advanced students or adepts of the Art.

 My opinion is that, if you have mastered the basic mechanics and general meaning of Natal and Transits Astrology, you should also be ready to tackle Progressions; and that the sooner you do that the better.